 The work of the EMREV dovetails with CCREEE’s Energy Access Programme, which aims to provide solutions for those Caribbean citizens still underserved by electricity grids through innovative off-grid technology deployment and human capacity development.
 Similarly, CCREEE’s Emergency Response Mechanism and Climate Resilience Programme seeks to provide solutions for emergency power access and potable water supply in partnership with disaster management entities across the region, in order to bolster the resilience of the Caribbean to climate change and disaster events.

-The Renewable Energy unit is lead by Mr. Gerald Lindo, the CCREEE’s Sustainable Energy Expert, focusing on renewable energy.
+The Renewable Energy Unit is led by Mr. Gerald Lindo, the CCREEE’s Sustainable Energy Expert, focusing on renewable energy.
 Mr. Lindo, who has over 12 years of research and professional experience in clean energy and climate change, is a graduate of Williams College (USA) and the University of Georgia (USA), obtaining Bachelor of Arts (BA) and Master of Science (MSc) degrees.
 He is also a Certified Energy Manager (Association of Energy Engineers).